Softwave/softwave.github.io/me/index.md

 title: About me
 ---

-Hi!
-My name is Jessica Leyba and I’m a developer presently living in Albuquerque, New Mexico.
-I’m interested in Creative Coding, video games, design, and software as art.
+Hello!
+My name is Jessica Leyba and I am a developer living in Albuquerque, New Mexico.
+I am interested in creative coding, computer graphics, computer games, design, and software as art.
+I daydream constantly and want to use the computer to make the worlds I imagine in my head real.
+I intend to contribute more to open source projects in the future.
+Really what I want to do is make things.